-Lab: Presented in Hybrid in class/online
+Lecture and Lab: Presented in Hybrid Modality.

 Below is a tentative but probable schedule of topics and dates.
-The schedule may be modified due to unforeseen circumstances.
+The schedule may be modified due to the progress of the lecture sequence or unforeseen circumstances.

-NOTE: the lowest exam grade may be dropped with the exception of three exams:
+NOTE: the lowest exam grade may be dropped with the exception of the last exam: